U.S. Cocoa Market Size, Growth, and Trends 2025 to 2035

-The U.S. cocoa market size is rising from USD 4.30 billion in 2025 to USD 8.67 billion by 2034.
-This projected expansion reflects a compound annual growth rate (CAGR) of 8.10% during the forecast period from 2025 to 2034, driven by evolving consumer preferences, technological advancements, and market innovation.
+The U.S. cocoa market size is forecasted to expand from USD 4.78 billion in 2026 to hit around USD 9.72 billion by 2035.
+This projected expansion reflects a compound annual growth rate (CAGR) of 8.2% during the forecast period from 2026 to 2035, driven by evolving consumer preferences, technological advancements, and market innovation.

-The U.S. cocoa market size was valued at USD 3.98 billion in 2024 and is expected to grow steadily from USD 4.30 billion in 2025 to reach nearly USD 8.67 billion by 2034, with a CAGR of 8.10% during the forecast period from 2025 to 2034.
+The U.S. cocoa market size stood at USD 4.42 billion in 2025 and is expected to grow steadily from USD 4.78 billion in 2026 to reach nearly USD 9.72 billion by 2035, with a CAGR of 8.2% during the forecast period from 2026 to 2035.
 Consumer demand for the premium chocolate coupled with rising health awareness significantly driving the market.

 Key Highlights

-• By product, cocoa butter segment is expected to grow at a CAGR in between 2025 and 2034.
+• By product, cocoa butter segment is expected to grow at a CAGR in between 2026 to 2035.
 The main factors behind this growth during forecast period are the rising consumer demand for premium and organic chocolate items.

-• By application, cosmetics segment is expanding at a significant CAGR in between 2025 and 2034.
+• By application, cosmetics segment is expanding at a significant CAGR in between 2026 to 2035.
 Cocoa includes vitamins and minerals that aid in nourishing and hydrating the skin, fostering a smooth and elastic appearance, such properties of cocoa contributing for the demand of cocoa in cosmetics segment.

 Industry Coverage